Skip to Content

 Jalisco Park is a small amusement park squeezed into a corner 23rd Street in the popular Vedado neighborhood.
 Both of these parks will probably seem run down by U.S. standards.

-a toddler takes a playground break from sightseeing in havana
+A toddler takes a playground break from sightseeing in havana

 But our toddler didn’t notice the faded structures and was happy for a much-needed play break from the museums and churches we were dragging him around to.